Mark Messier: Vancouver Canucks (1997–2000)

 Messier's return to Canada after six years with the Rangers was an emotional and high-profile event, but the bliss was brief.
 Before the season started, captain Trevor Linden relinquished the captaincy to Messier, a move that did not go over well with Canucks supporters.
 Amidst a turbulent season, in which president and general manager Pat Quinn and head coach Tom Renney were fired, Linden was eventually traded by new coach and acting general manager Mike Keenan to the New York Islanders, where he became their captain, replacing Bryan McCabe, for whom Linden was traded along with Todd Bertuzzi.
 Messier's demand to receive the number No. 11, which he had worn throughout his career with the Oilers and Rangers, but which the Canucks had unofficially retired after Wayne Maki's unexpected death in 1974, hurt his image as well.
+Messier has been said to be "undoubtedly the most hated player in the history of the Canucks".

 In Messier's first game back on Broadway, MSG provided a video for him which was displayed on the big screen at the Garden.
 It was very emotional as some fans as well as Messier himself shed tears.
 He went on to score a goal in that game against his former team where he received applause after doing so even though he wore a different uniform.
-One fan displayed a sign which read, "You will always be our captain Mess."
+One fan displayed a sign that read, "You will always be our captain Mess."

 Sixty points in 1997–98 was his worst mark in a full year since his first NHL season; his next two seasons were shortened by injury and finished with 158 points over three years, considered below expectations compared to other star centremen earning around $6 million US a season, like Steve Yzerman and Joe Sakic.
-Messier was still expected to be named to the Canadian men's hockey team for the 1998 Olympics, in which the NHL allowed its best players to participate for the first time; however, he was surprisingly omitted by General Manager Bobby Clarke.
+Messier was still expected to be named to the Canadian men's hockey team for the 1998 Olympics, in which the NHL allowed its best players to participate for the first time; however, he was surprisingly omitted by general manager Bobby Clarke.

 Keenan was fired from his post as Canucks' coach midway in the 1998–99 season, as the club missed the playoffs during Messier's three years.
-The team made no attempt to re-sign Messier and he became a free agent after the 1999–2000 season.
+The team did not attempt to re-sign Messier and he became a free agent after the 1999–2000 season.